Introduction

 This is harder than adding new things.

-What habits aren’t serving you or your players?
+What habits are not serving you or your players?

-What are you doing because “we’ve always done it” rather than because it works?
+What are you doing because “we have always done it” rather than because it works?

 Possibilities: